Peru 2010

 On an average day, we would see 4 or 5 pristine Agrias, a similar number of the huge and stunning electric blue Morpho rhetenor, 4 or 5 Caria species, several Rhetus and Ancyluris, hundreds of Marpesia Daggerwings, huge Phocides and Jemadia Paradise-skippers, lots of dazzling Doxocopa Emperors, many species of Adelpha Sisters, scores of Urania moths, and numerous Swallowtails.

-image 18 - Learn Butterflies
+image 18 - Butterflies Store

 boulder-strewn river beach at Shima, where butterflies swarmed in thousands © Adrian Hoskins